ArdanaLabs/audit/src/preamble/executive.md

 \chapter{Executive summary}

-Platonic.Systems has conducted an internal \nameref{dfn:audit} parallel to the engineering efforts building Danaswap, Ardana stablecoins, and Dana governance token mechanisms.
+Platonic.Systems has conducted an internal \nameref{dfn:audit} parallel to the engineering efforts building `Danaswap`, Ardana stablecoins, and `DANA` governance token mechanisms.

 # Recommendations

 Recommendations are assigned a five-valued confidence.

-## Keep the DeX closed source to prevent forking
+## Keep Ardana components closed source, or under complex licensing, to prevent forking

-This can play a role in reducing vampire attack risk, and other considerations in .
+This can play a role in reducing vampire attack risk.
 Confidence in importance: very low

 ## Peg fee structure to governance (i.e. `DANA` holders) to avoid competition